Wood Fall Leaf Ornaments are the perfect addition to your Fall decor and they aren’t just for hanging on trees!

 Wood Fall Leaf Ornaments Steps

 1: Open a new project in Cricut Design Space.
-Insert your SVG Fall words images or find some in Cricut Access.
+Upload and Insert your Fall words image files OR you can use the ones from My Fall Sayings Project I found in Cricut Access.
 Resize them to fit inside of your leaf ornaments.

-I used SVGs I got as part of the Splendid September Bundle on Hungry JPEG, but you can search on there for fall sayings and find great ones for cheap.
+I used SVGs I got as part of a purchased bundle and I can’t share them, but you can search for fall sayings SVGs or JPEGs and find great ones for cheap.

 2: Cut out the words on the Cricut Stencil Vinyl and weed out the inside or positive spaces of the wording.
 Since we’re making stencils, it’s the opposite of what you’d normally do with vinyl.
-Make sure to leave the centers of looped letters like “O”.
+Make sure to leave the centers of looped letters like “O” “A” and “E”.

-3: Carefully place each stencil over each wood ornament and rub the vinyl down firmly against the wood, especially around the edges of the lettering.
-You may want to use some scrap pieces of stencil vinyl as transfer tape to make sure you get any loose bits.
+4: Carefully place each stencil over each wood ornament and rub the vinyl down firmly against the wood, especially around the edges of the lettering.
+You will want to use some scrap pieces of stencil vinyl or even some masking tape as transfer tape on top of the stencil to make sure you get any loose bits from the”Os” “As” and “Es”.

-4: Take paint dauber and lightly dip it into the paint and scrape off any excess paint.
-The key with stenciling (for me) is to use thick paint and lightly applied layers.
+5: Take the paint dauber and lightly dip it into the paint and scrape off any excess paint.
+The key with stenciling (for me) is to use thick paint like chalk or decor paint and lightly apply layers.
 Let the paint dry between each layer.
+Thin or runnier paint tends to bleeds under stencils edges.

-5: Once the paint is completely dry, gently pull up the stencil on each one of the ornaments.
+6: Once the paint is completely dry, gently pull up the stencil on each one of the ornaments.
+You will likely need that weeder tool or tweezers to retrieve the insides of those looped letters.